IRS Data Retrieval

 If you qualify for IRS Data Retrieval, it generally works very well.
 However, the following conditions would disqualify you from using IRS Data Retrieval:

 a) IRS Data Retrieval is only available if, on your FAFSA, to the question “Have you completed your return?”, you entered:

 “Have Completed” (my tax return)

-If you entered “Will Not File”, you will need to change that answer on your FAFSA for this question, in order for FAFSA to offer IRS Data Retrieval to you.
+If you entered “Will Not File” or "Will File"(my tax return), you will need to change that answer on your FAFSA for this question, in order for FAFSA to offer IRS Data Retrieval to you.

 c) IRS Data Retrieval cannot import the tax data if: